 Portfolio assessment is not a fast process, though it can be a quick way to gain credit in comparison to earning the same amount of credits sitting in a classroom.
 In order to pass the mandatory IS 110 course you will need to have completed the entire portfolio you want to submit by the end of the 15-week semester.
 Sometimes the process can take more than one semester if you are creating multiple portfolios so under specific instructor approved circumstances you may be given one extra semester (15-weeks) to complete your portfolio.
 Only one portfolio can be submitted by a student during their time at Goodwin.

-Note: The College keeps the portfolio indefinitely and award of credit is not guaranteed.
+Note: The University keeps the portfolio indefinitely and award of credit is not guaranteed.
 If you are successful, the credits are designed as EC on your transcript.
 Please be aware that portfolio credit may not be transferable to another institution.